-- 1. Antek Wireless, Inc., a wholly-owned subsidiary of the Registrant, was incorporated in the State of Delaware on November 2, 1999. - 2.
-Emergent Technologies Corp. was incorporated in the State of West Virginia on September 29, 1995.
-The Registrant holds an 76.625% equity interest in Emergent. - 3.
+- 1. Antek Wireless, Inc., a wholly-owned subsidiary of the Registrant, was incorporated in the State of Delaware on November 2, 1999. - 3.
 Integral Vision Systems Inc., a wholly owned subsidiary, was incorporated in the State of West Virginia on January 20, 1994.
 The Registrant acquired a 100% equity interest in Integral Vision in March 1997. - 4.
 ElectriPlast Corp., a wholly-owned subsidiary of the Registrant, was incorporated in the State of Delaware on February 16, 2001. - 5.
 Integral Technologies Asia, Inc. a wholly owned subsidiary of the registrant was incorporated in South Korea on February 19, 2014. - 6.
 Integral Operating, LLC, a wholly owned subsidiary of the registrant was incorporated in Washington on December 9, 2013.